 - A student is permitted to have a guest in their room only if the student's roommate(s) has granted permission.

 - The guest cannot receive a room key or access card.
 The host student is responsible for escorting their guest at all times.
-The host student is not permitted to give the guest an assigned room key or Penn State id+ Card to gain access to the room or building.
-Violations will be referred to Residence Life and/or the Office of Student Conduct.
+The host student is not permitted to give the guest an assigned room key, Penn State id+ Card, or mobile credential to gain access to the room or building.

 - The guest may stay in the student's room for a maximum of three (3) consecutive nights.
 The guest may not move from one host's room to another host's room in an attempt to extend their stay in University housing past the three (3) nights.